TMTecnologia/afiado/ARCHITECTURE.md

 - Positive:
   - Good support for PIX, Brazilian instant payment method, using AbacatePay
   - Smallest fees in comparison to other providers
-  - Easy to integrate with
+  - Straightforward to integrate with
   - Strong TypeScript support
 - Negative:
   - Lock-in to AbacatePay ecosystem and payout limitations